Dale Wimbrow: The Guy in the Glass

 Wimbrow wrote The Guy in the Glass for publication in The American Magazine in 1934.
 It is often mistitled The Man In The Glass.
 The poem became a popular clipping passed between people, and the author's credit was often dropped, leading to inquiries as to the author in newspapers as early as 1938.

 Ann Landers printed the poem in her column on October 5, 1983, incorrectly attributing it to an anonymous man who died as a result of struggles with drug abuse.
 Landers received numerous letters that attributed or claimed different authorship of the poem, but only one of the letters published in her December 5, 1983, column correctly identified the author as Wimbrow.

 Marriage and children

 Wimbrow married Dorothy Livezy, a radio writer and producer.
 The couple had two children, Sally Dale Wimbrow and Peter Dale Wimbrow, Jr.

 Death and afterward

 Peter Dale Wimbrow died on January 26, 1954, in Sebastian, Florida and was interred at Dale Cemetery in Whaleyville, Maryland.

 Dale Wimbrow Park, in Roseland, Florida, is named in his honor.

 Dale Wimbrow in popular culture

 The poem, The Guy in The Glass, was famously recited by Nigel Adkins, manager of Southampton Football Club in October 2012 during an interview with BBC South following a 4–1 defeat to West Ham United.

+In addition, England Rugby defence coach Steve Gustard used the poem to motivate the England Squad in Australia in June 2016 before their successful second test.